StephendillonMS/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 Microsoft Edge enforces admin-configured policies for sensitive files, and records audit events for non-compliant activities.

-Some of the user activities that you can audit and manage on devices running Windows 10 include the following activities:
+Some of the user activities you can audit and manage on devices running Windows 10 include the following activities:

 - File Upload: Protect sensitive file upload to unauthorized cloud locations. <!-- The next 3 screenshots show a sequence where a user tries to drop a sensitive data file on to their local storage.-->
 - Clipboard Protection: Protect sensitive data from being copied out of the file.